jojozhuang/jojozhuang.github.io/_posts/2016-04-03-data-structure-segment-tree.md

 }
 ```

+### 2.4 Searching on Minimum Segment Tree
-Create query method `queryMin`.
-For the given segment tree and range, find the minimum value.
+Create a method named `queryMin()`.
+It searches the minimum value for the given segment tree and range.
 ```java
 /**
  * @param root, root node of the segment tree